AlexsLemonade/OpenPBTA-analysis/analyses/independent-samples/README.md

 However, the PBTA+GMKF data set includes many cases where multiple speciments were taken from a single individual.
 This analysis creates lists of samples such that there are no cases where more than one specimen is included from each individual.

 As different analyses may require different sets of data, we actually generate a few different sets, stored in the `results` subdirectory.
 We also run the analyses based on different 'independent_level', either 'each-cohort' or 'all-cohorts'.
-When running with 'each-cohort', we call independent samples for each cohort+cancer_type - and same samples in different cohorts are called "independent".
-When running with 'all-cohorts', we call independent samples regardless of cohort or cancer_type - and same samples in different cohorts are considered the same.
+When running with 'each-cohort', we call independent samples (based on Kids_First_Participant_ID) for each cohort+cancer_type - and same samples (based on Kids_First_Participant_ID) in different cohorts are called "independent".
+When running with 'all-cohorts', we call independent samples (based on Kids_First_Participant_ID) regardless of cohort or cancer_type - and same samples (based on Kids_First_Participant_ID) in different cohorts are considered the same.

 The following output are generated when we run with 'all-cohorts'
 * Primary specimens only with whole genome sequence (WGS):